 WE WILL ASSIST YOU

-There is nothing more important than protecting your children.
-At Marrero, Chamizo, Marcer Law LP, our attorneys will fight to help you get a favorable result in all aspects of your parenting plan, including:
+There is nothing more important than to protect the best interest of your children.
+At Marrero, Chamizo, Marcer Law LP, our Child Custody Attorneys will fight to help you get a favorable result in all aspects of your parenting plan to secure the best future possible for your children, including:

 - Schedules: We will help make sure you have appropriate time with your children.
 Some of the key issues in this regard include weekdays, weekends, holidays and other important family events.